K7413dS433d/Notion-kanban/README.md

 # Notion-kanban

-Integrate with notion api to reset tasks in kanban bords to state not started for daily tasks
+Integrate with notion api to reset tasks in kanban boards to state not started for daily tasks